jchen-sfu/jchen-sfu.github.i/README.md

 ### License

-This is not proprietry code.
-Hence I do not care for what others do with it.
+This repo is non-proprietary and uses the MIT license.
+I don't mind the code being shared but I doubt that it will.